adeep/bitwarden_reddit/cannot_login.md

 * _If you are not sure which server region your account was created on_, try them both.

-* If you cannot load this web page, wait until you can before trying anything else (except making an [export function](https://bitwarden.com/help/export-your-data/), if possible).
+* If you cannot load the page for your web vault, wait until you can before trying anything else.
+You can still go ahead and try to make an [export](https://bitwarden.com/help/export-your-data/) if do not already have one.

 * _If you’re self-hosting_, verify your own server _is functioning correctly_.
 It is possible your
 login problems due to local errors misconfigurations of your self-hosted Bitwarden server.